ersheff/IMS322-Docs/docs/style-guide.md

 ### Font Selection and Loading

+You should _always_ specify a font family in your CSS, even when using the browser default.
+You will either need to use a "web safe font" or include the desired font assets when using an alternative.

 [Web safe fonts](https://www.w3schools.com/cssref/css_websafe_fonts.php) are fonts that you can safely assume are already installed on a user's computer:

 - Arial (sans-serif)